ecembayindir/Ad-Bidding-Model-Evaluation/README.md

   <h2>🚀 <strong>Objective</strong></h2>
   <p>
-    This project evaluates bidding optimization strategies for programmatic advertising at Criteo, comparing two model-based approaches — Linear Regression and Deep Learning — using a real-world-style Click-Through Rate (CTR) prediction dataset.
-It simulates a scenario where two brands, Hollister and Fridge, bid for 1,000 ad slots on CNN.com, aiming to maximize profitability, prediction accuracy, and business impact.
-The goal is to recommend the most effective bidding strategy for deployment in Criteo’s production environment.
+      This project examines and compares two bidding strategies used in programmatic advertising at Criteo: <strong>Linear Regression</strong> and <strong>Deep Learning</strong>, focusing on <strong>click-through rate (CTR) prediction</strong>.
+It assesses the impact of each model on profitability, prediction accuracy, and business value in order to recommend the most effective model for deployment.
   </p>

   <h2>📂 <strong>Project Summary</strong></h2>